EricssonResearch/valor/README.md

 Suspended coroutines (*coro*s) can be resumed in the same thread, or moved to another one, but not across processes.
 In generel, this isn't possible even theoretically, due to user-defined types and those in 3rd party libraries.
 What we try here instead is to find a compromise between the restrictions under which moving a suspended coro to another process is still possible such that these restrictions allow a generic enough class of source code to be written.

 The system in short works by injecting *source level* augmentation to user code that serializes *local variables* of coros when suspended, and deserializing them before continuing from a suspension point.
-This allows a broad set of C++ types incl.
-STL containers to be used in these coros, and export/import their internal state between OS processes.
+This allows a broad set of C++ types including STL containers to be used in these coros, and export/import their internal state between OS processes.

 The system we propose comprises